tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # ECHOConfig Extension Guidance {#config-extensions}

-Any future information or hints that influence the outer ClientHello SHOULD be specified as ECHOConfig extensions.
+Any future information or hints that influence the outer ClientHello SHOULD be specified as ECHOConfig extensions, or in an entirely new version of ECHOConfig.
 This is primarily because the outer ClientHello exists only in support of ECHO.
 Namely, it is both an envelope for the encrypted inner ClientHello and enabler for authenticated key mismatch signals (see {{server-behavior}}).
 In contrast, the inner ClientHello is the true ClientHello used upon ECHO negotiation.
-Any information that influences the inner ClientHello, if needed, therefore belongs elsewhere, such as the corresponding HTTPSSVC record {{!HTTPSSVC}}.

 --- back